wanghan8866/AgePluginTest/README.md

                1. Creeper
                2. Blaze
                3. Slime
-          4. Plus one forture for meeting some ores
+          4. Plus one fortune for meeting some ores
              1.  redstone
              2.  lapis
              3.  coal